 - All There in the Manual: The game came with a 12-page comic book produced especially to be packaged with the game.
 It details the backstory of Devlin McCormack and is family.
 Devlin is the sole survivor of an attack on his ship during the Company Wars, sustaining permanent damage to his lungs due to smoke inhalation.
 Returning home an unable to work, (making him a social outcast in the company-centric colony) Devlin becomes severely depressed, combined with survivor's guilt.
 The toll of this drives Danny to leave home.
 Devlin's wife commits suicide shortly thereafter.
 The comic ends with Devlin arriving at the space station for Danny's funeral.

-- Ur Example: This game, released in 1995, is the Ur-Example of the Coming-Out Story in Video Games.
-There have been reports of games containing Lesbian-Gay-Bisexual-Transsexual dating back to the 1980s, but The Orion Conspiracy is one of the first, if not the first, games to break the gay taboo.
+- Ur-Example: This game, released in 1995, is the Ur-Example of the Coming-Out Story in Video Games.
+There have been reports of games containing LGBT+ dating back to the 1980s, but The Orion Conspiracy is one of the first, if not the first, games to break the gay taboo.